Agoric/documentation/main/zoe/guide/README.md

 brick assay and the wool assay. `Terms` would also include any other contract-specific parameters that the author specified.

-The smart contract must return an object with two properties:
+The smart contract must return an object with three properties:
-`instance`, which is the user-facing API of the contract, and `assays`, which is what the contract has decided is the canonical list of assays for the contract.
-If no change is necessary, `assays` may just be the assays in the terms.
+`invite`, an invite to join the contract which will be given to the user who instantiated the contract, `publicAPI`, the public API to the contract (no invite necessary to call these methods!) and `terms`, the user-provided terms of the contract.

 ## Diving Deeper